SixLoop/timeseries/README.md

-# Time Series
+# Lab Exercise : Time Series

 Time series is an app used for making simple time series creating an index for your collection.
 This was based on the Comment ReactJS example.

-# Lab Exercise

 This was used to experiment with the following web technologies: